 Then I could (4) express simply my sympathy by saying, “I am so sorry about the death of your mother.”
 Or, “I can’t even imagine how sad (or lonely or devastated) you must be.”

 And then if it seems appropriate and natural I would (5) include an incident, story or an admirable quality about the deceased person.
 I might say, “Your mother was a very kind and considerate person.
-I remember one time when when I failed an important exam and I was devastated.
+I remember one time when I failed an important exam and I was devastated.
 Your mom dropped what she was doing and took me out for a huge hot fudge sundae.
 I know lots of other fun stories about your mom; so call me sometime and we will get together for coffee and I will tell you some great stories.”
 Above all, remember this funeral home etiquette tip: if there is a line behind you, keep the story brief.

 If you do not know the deceased, look at the pictures of her or his life display.
-Then you could mention something you saw in the pictures or maybe you have a question.
+Then you could mention something you saw in the pictures.
+Or maybe the display prompted a question for you.
 “I saw in the pictures Margie helping in a primitive looking hospital.
 Where was she and what was she doing?”
 That may generate some conversation and give the son a chance to tell about his mothers work in developing countries.